ethyca/fides/docs/fides/docs/index.md

 ### Systems

-A System is a standalone application or software project, or really anything that has an independant lifecycle and potential usage of privacy data.
+A System is a standalone application, software project, service, etc. that has an independant lifecycle and potential usage of privacy data.
 As far as Fides is concerned, the important parts of a system are:

-* Its declared useage of privacy data
+* Its declared usage of privacy data
-* What other systems and datasets it depends on (since it may be using privacy data exposed by those other systems)
+* What other systems it depends on, since those other systems may also use privacy data

 ### Datasets

-Similar to a system, a dataset represents the privacy exposure of a database or any other kind of data repository.
-Datasets are intended to allow for the description of privacy data available in a datastore.
+Similar to a system, a dataset represents the privacy exposure of a database, datastore, or any other kind of data repository.
+Datasets are intended to allow for the description of privacy data within said repository.

-Datastore privacy declarations differ are more limited than system privacy declarations in that datastores can't really describe or limit how data is being _used_, only what data is contained.
+Datastore privacy declarations are more limited than system privacy declarations in that they only accept Data Categories and Data Qualifiers.

 ### Registries